glycerine/goq/README.md

 to build and install:

- * a) nanomsg installation: download (see https://github.com/nanomsg/nanomsg), compile, and install nanomsg [but see file VENDORED for notes; if you want the vendored versions instead, do step e) when you come to it.]
+ * a) nanomsg installation: download (see https://github.com/nanomsg/nanomsg), compile, and install nanomsg [but see file VENDORED for notes; if you want the vendored versions instead, then skip this step and do step (e) when you come to it.]
  * b) [for development only; not needed for just using the system] get a c++11 compiler on your system, and then do a capnproto installation: download (see http://kentonv.github.io/capnproto/ and https://github.com/kentonv/capnproto), compile, and install capnproto [likewise, check VENDORED first]
  * c) install testing library: go get -t github.com/smartystreets/goconvey (assuming go1.2; see https://github.com/smartystreets/goconvey for earlier)
  * d) go get -u -t github.com/glycerine/goq # -t to fetch the test dependencies (goconvey needs this) as well.